 The photo is of Professor Warren Woolsey in Woolsey Hall.
-I remember coming to Houghton at the age of five, when my father [Bob Brown] took a posi-The photo is of Professor Warren Woolsey in Woolsey Hall.
+I remember coming to Houghton at the age of five, when my father [Bob Brown] took a position in the registrar's office I remember Woolsey in Woolsey Hall.
 I remember coming to Houghton at the age of five, when my father [Bob Brown] took a position in the registrar's office.
 I remember the wood floors and radiators under each of the windows along the hallway connecting Woolsey Hall to Fancher Hall.
 The wooden stairs creaked as you went up and down.
 I would stand on my tiptoes to see in the doors.
 The building had a distinct smell and feel.